Singapore national football team: Rebuilding (2019–2021)

 Yoshida then extended his contract in early 2021 to focus on the 2020 AFF Championship which the tournament was postponed and rescheduled due to the COVID-19 pandemic.
-Singapore later was chosen for host this tournament in a centralized venue.
+Singapore was then chosen to host the tournament in a centralized venue.
 Singapore started off their group stage campaign with a winning streak by beating Myanmar 3–0, Philippines 1–2 and Timor-Leste 2–0 before losing to eventual cup winners, Thailand 2–0 in the last group stage fixtures.
-With 3 wins means Singapore qualified to the 2020 AFF Championship semi-finals as runners-up which see them face Indonesia.
-On 21 December 2021 in the first leg, Singapore and Indonesia contested in a 1–1 draw.
-On the reverse fixtures on 25 December 2021, Singapore was in a 2–1 lead after a freekick goal from Shahdan Sulaiman but all hope seems lost where Pratama Arhan ties the deficit for Indonesia which see the match going into extra time.
-With 2 players being red carded and a controversial that spark off where Indonesia captain, Asnawi Mangkualam was seen mocking Faris Ramli for his penalty missed incident, Singapore are forced to go through to extra time with 9 players but its get even worse when Hassan Sunny who have been brilliant the entire match making countless numbers of saves ended up picking up a red card for a last man challenge on Irfan Jaya which then see Singapore having three red card in one match being the first and only country in the AFF Championship tournament history to do so.
-Ikhsan Fandi was then forced to play as the goalkeeper in the dying minutes in the game as all of the substitution is being used up.
-As the whistle blows for a 4–2 win (5–3 on aggregate) for Indonesia, Oman referee, Qasim Al-Hatmi was being hurled with vulgarities and angry reaction from the Singaporean fans in which he received a death threat and fans flocking to the hotel lobby the referee is staying at after the game to find a reason for the referee awful officiating in which he seem as a favoritism to Indonesia and decision making controversy that caused Singapore the contentious red cards, penalty and offside goal being disallowed.
-Hassan Sunny received praised from both Singaporean and Indonesian fans for his heroic World class performances that keep Singapore in the match.
-Both Singaporean and Indonesian fans even respected one another nation for giving out a good solid fight.
-On 28 December 2021, Yoshida ended his stint as a head coach by mutual agreement citing family reasons after the Singapore team reached the semi-finals.
+With three wins, Singapore qualified for the semi-finals as runners-up which see them face Indonesia.

+On 21 December in the first leg, Singapore and Indonesia contested in a 1–1 draw.
+On the reverse fixture on 25 December, the match was tied at 2–2 which see the match going into extra time.
+Safuwan Baharudin after collecting two yellow cards and Irfan Fandi who was deemed denying a goalscoring opportunity, were both sent off in normal time and Singapore played with nine players in extra time.
+Indonesia went on to score two more goals in the first half of extra time.
+In the second half, goalkeeper Hassan Sunny as sent off for a last man challenge on Irfan Jaya.
+As Singapore had used all its substitution, Ikhsan Fandi took over as goalkeeper for the remainder of the match.
+The matched ended for a 4–2 win (5–3 on aggregate) for Indonesia.

+On 28 December 2023, Yoshida ended his stint as a head coach by mutual agreement citing family reasons.